-- Your configured fee recipient receives 9 USDC (90% of the custom fee).
+- Your fee recipient receives 9 USDT (90% of the custom fee).

 Best practices for custom fees